 You will be advised during enrolment where the pickup point nearest to your house will be and when the bus will be departing from that stop.

 All buses drop off and depart from the same drop-off at the Equine Arena Car Park.

 This is not a problem provided there is space on the bus.
 We ask is that you make a request to the Student Administration Team at least 24 hours before the intended travel so we can check the availability of space and inform the bus company for insurance purposes.

 The journey duration is dependant on the location you are travelling from.
 Collection points furthest from Dorchester could take up to 90 minutes, however, this may not always be the case.
 Most of our journeys are considerably shorter.

 You may be put on a waiting list until the passenger lists are finalised and we are sure we have enough room for all students to require transport.
 You will need to be responsible for your travel arrangements to and from College until your transport is agreed and we find space for you.

 You are advised that the College reserves the right to ban those who do not abide by the Transport Code of Conduct.
 Non-payment of fees can result in being withdrawn from the bus.

-If you no longer require transport, please inform the Transport Team, and they will adjust the payments accordingly.
+If you no longer require transport, please inform the Student Administration Team, and they will adjust the payments accordingly.